MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/realtime-voice-dashboard.md

 :::image type="content" source="media/realtime_voice.png" alt-text="Screenshot of the voice report":::

-For details on metrics displayed in the Voice report charts, go to [Use Omnichannel for Customer Service metrics](oc-metrics-dimensions.md#use-omnichannel-for-customer-service-metrics).
+For details on metrics displayed in the voice report charts, go to [Use Omnichannel for Customer Service metrics](oc-metrics-dimensions.md#use-omnichannel-for-customer-service-metrics).

 ## Interactive charts